kedacore/keda-docs/content/docs/2.1/scalers/huawei-cloudeye.md

 **Credential based authentication:**

-- `IdentityEndpoint` - Identity Endpoint
+- `IdentityEndpoint` - Identity Endpoint.
-- `ProjectID` - Project ID
+- `ProjectID` - Project ID.
-- `DomainID` - Id of domain
+- `DomainID` - Id of domain.
-- `Domain` - Domain
+- `Domain` - Domain.
-- `Region` - Region
+- `Region` - Region.
 - `Cloud` - Cloud name.
-The fefault value is myhuaweicloud.com
+The fefault value is myhuaweicloud.com.
-- `AccessKey` - Id of the user
+- `AccessKey` - Id of the user.
-- `SecretKey` - Access key for the user to authenticate with
+- `SecretKey` - Access key for the user to authenticate with.

 The user will need access to read data from Huawei Cloudeye.